markjamesm/markjamesm.github.io/_posts/2021-02-20-drawing-racetrack-from-csv-csharp.md

 ## Conclusion

 The process of reading a CSV file of GPS coordinates and then drawing them and saving to a file was a painless process in C#, and this was a fun project to get my brain used to the syntax of C#  after having spent the past few months working in F#.
 Going forward, it could be interesting to take into account the track widths and plot the ideal racing line inside of them, but that's a project for another day!

+One additional item to note is that System.Drawing is not recommended for use in ASP.NET projects, as per Microsoft:

+"The System.Drawing namespace is not recommended for new development, because it's not supported within Windows services, ASP.NET Core, and ASP.NET.
+Attempting to use System.Drawing classes within one of these application types may result in run-time exceptions and diminished service performance.
+Recommended alternatives include ImageSharp, SkiaSharp, and Windows Imaging Components."